dayton-outar/glif/algos/js/README.md

 - [Dynamic Programming](./codility/dynamic/)

   A trade-off for time rather than space using arrays and matrices rather than recursion to find optimal solution

-A few code snippets from _Data Structures and Algorithms with JavaScript by Michael McMillan_ are found [here](./structures/).

 ## Most Challenging Problems